ivaste/AlzheimerPrediction/README.md

 - [License](#license)

 ## Overview
-The early diagnosis of Alzheimer’s Disease (AD) and its prodromal form, Mild Cognitive Impairment (MCI), has been the subject of extensive research in recent years.
+<p style='text-align: justify;'>The early diagnosis of Alzheimer’s Disease (AD) and its prodromal form, Mild Cognitive Impairment (MCI), has been the subject of extensive research in recent years.
 Some recent studies have shown promising results in the diagnosis of AD and MCI using structural Magnetic Resonance Imaging (MRI) scans.
 In this paper, we propose the use of a Convolutional Neural Network (CNN) in the detection of AD and MCI.
 In particular, we used the 27-layered AlexNet for the binary classification on the Alzheimer’s Disease Neuroimaging Initiative (ADNI) dataset in a such particular way that allow us to achieve an overall accuracy up to 75% and outperform several classifiers from other studies.
-We tried 4 different methods:
+We tried 4 different methods:</p>
 - <a href="https://github.com/ivaste/AlzheimerPrediction/tree/master/Method%201" target="_blank">Method 1</a>
 - <a href="https://github.com/ivaste/AlzheimerPrediction/tree/master/Method%202" target="_blank">Method 2</a>
 - <a href="https://github.com/ivaste/AlzheimerPrediction/tree/master/Method%203" target="_blank">Method 3</a>